enelesmai/tic-tac-toe/README.md

     ./bin/main.rb

+## Testing with RSpec

+To run the test cases with RSpec we have to follow this steps:

+installing RSpec

+    gem install rspec

+Once that’s done, you can verify your version of RSpec with, for this project we had used the version 3.9

+    rspec --version

+finally run for watch the results

+    rspec

 ## Instructions

 Tic Tac Toe is a game for two players who take turns to mark spaces in a 3x3 grid board, using the symbols 'X' and 'O'.